2015 Men's European Volleyball Championship squads

+Belarus

 The following is the Belarusian roster in the 2015 Men's European Volleyball Championship.

+Belgium

 The following is the Belgian roster in the 2015 Men's European Volleyball Championship.

+Bulgaria

 The following is the Bulgarian roster in the 2015 Men's European Volleyball Championship.

+Croatia

 The following is the Croatian roster in the 2015 Men's European Volleyball Championship.

+Czech Republic

 The following is the Czech roster in the 2015 Men's European Volleyball Championship.

+Estonia

 The following is the Estonian roster in the 2015 Men's European Volleyball Championship.

+Finland

 The following is the Finnish roster in the 2015 Men's European Volleyball Championship.

+France

 The following is the French roster in the 2015 Men's European Volleyball Championship.

+Germany

 The following is the German roster in the 2015 Men's European Volleyball Championship.

+Italy

 The following is the Italian roster in the 2015 Men's European Volleyball Championship.

+Netherlands

 The following is the Dutch roster in the 2015 Men's European Volleyball Championship.

+Poland

 The following is the Polish roster in the 2015 Men's European Volleyball Championship.

+Russia

 The following is the Russian roster in the 2015 Men's European Volleyball Championship.

+Serbia

 The following is the Serbian roster in the 2015 Men's European Volleyball Championship.

+Slovakia

 The following is the Slovak roster in the 2015 Men's European Volleyball Championship.

+Slovenia

 The following is the Slovenian roster in the 2015 Men's European Volleyball Championship.